Contents |

 Positive discrimination is unlawful except if used when recruiting or promoting individuals in the limited circumstances described above.

-If you dismiss an employee, or if an employee resigns because they claim that they have been discriminated against by you, then they may make a complaint of unfair dismissal to an Employment Tribunal.
+If you dismiss an employee, or if they resign because they claim that they have been discriminated against by you, then they may make a complaint of unfair dismissal to an Employment Tribunal.
 In addition, they may also claim for damages on the grounds of discrimination which they will be able to do regardless of their length of service.

 While there is a limit on the amount of compensation a tribunal can award for unfair dismissal, there is no limit in cases of unlawful discrimination.